qhdwight/apcs/Flag/README.txt

 I realized that I could choose the minimum of the width and the height.
 However, the width does not take into account the ratio, so you have to divide by that ratio.
 Then, you get the proper height of the flag and can pass it to the draw American flag function.

+Another problem I had was getting the correct inner radius ratio for a five point star.
+I opted to hard code the ratio in, but this means that the ratio is only correct for stars with five points.